This add-on is operated by Softtrends LLC

 Provisioning the add-on

-If you want to use MSSQL add-on with an existing app, you can provision it from your app’s Resources tab in the Heroku Dashboard, or via the CLI:
+If you want to use MSSQL add-on with an existing app, you can provision it from your app’s Resources tab in the Heroku Dashboard, or via the CLI.
+During provisioning, An Azure MSSQL database is automatically provisioned based on the plan which you choose and

 A list of all plans available can be found here.